This post was originally published in 2020 and updated in 2025.

 An alpaca lives for about 20 years and can only deliver one cria each year.
 That means every cria counts, and as an industry, we need to use EPD data to make sure these annual breedings are improving the genetics and output of the alpaca population.

-EPDs help alpaca breeders match sires and dams based on an alpaca’s Genotype (genetics).
-This helps us not make poor decision based solely on Phenotype (appearance).
+EPDs help alpaca breeders match sires and dams based on an alpaca’s genotype (genetics).
+This helps us not make poor decision based solely on phenotype (appearance).

-On our farm, I always place close attention on Phenotype and personality, while my husband Jason studies the Genotype.
+On our farm, I always place close attention on phenotype and personality, while my husband Jason studies the genotype.
 He focuses in on data, while I look for pleasing facial features, fiber visual and physical characteristics, and personality.
 At the end of the day, EPDs help my husband keep me from making poor emotional decisions.

 An EPD Example